-- Show prospective Universities that you are prepared to commit to studying a demanding subject. - Choose a subject that will support your study of other subjects, particularly the sciences, Economics, and Business Studies. - Develop your analysis and problem-solving skills and improve your overall mental agility.
+- Show prospective Universities that you are prepared to commit to studying a demanding subject. - Choose a subject that will support your study of other subjects, particularly the sciences, Economics, and Business Studies. - Develop your analytical and problemsolving skills and improve your overall mental agility?

 If so then A Level Mathematics is for you!
-In the past fifty years, old and new applications of mathematical ideas have transformed the wav we live.
+In the past fifty years, old and new applications of mathematical ideas have transformed the way we live.
+In our current data and technology driven world, mathematicians are in high demand across all modern businesses and industries.
 Mathematics A Level is well respected by employers and admissions tutors for all degree subjects.